-- The design of haul roads has been optimized to minimize the distance travelled which will reduce emissions associated with construction and operation. - Using underground mining will result in significant reductions in GHGs emitted by the Project compared to open pit mining methods, such as from fuel burned during excavating and hauling waste rock. - The Doris power plant will be supplemented by power generated by two wind turbines (nominal power of 4.2 MW).
-The operation of the wind turbines will lead to reduced GHG emissions relative to the estimates in Section 1.6.5, which assumes the power plant supplies 100% of the that site's energy need.
+- The design of haul roads has been optimized to minimize the distance travelled which will reduce emissions associated with construction and operation. - Using underground mining will result in significant reductions in GHGs emitted by the Project compared to open pit mining methods, such as from fuel burned during excavating and hauling waste rock. - TMAC resources are currently assessing the feasibility of using wind power for a portion of the energy production needs.
+If this is deemed feasible and installed on site, it would lead to reduced GHG emissions than what has been estimated in Section 1.6.5.